 What does Site Recovery provide?

-- Disaster recovery in the cloud—You can replicate workloads running on VMs and physical servers to Azure, rather than to a secondary site.
-This eliminates the cost and complexity of maintaining a secondary datacenter.|
+|Replicate on-premises VMs offsite||You can replicate on-premises VMs and physical servers to Azure, or to a secondary on-premises location.
+Replication to Azure eliminates the cost and complexity of maintaining a secondary datacenter.|

-- Flexible replication for hybrid environments—You can replicate any workload running on supported on-premises Hyper-V VMs, VMware VMs, and Windows/Linux physical servers.|
+|Replicate any workload||Replicate any workload running on supported Azure VMs, on-premises Hyper-V VMs, VMware VMs, and Windows/Linux physical servers.|

-- Resilience—Site recovery orchestrates replication and failover, without intercepting application data.
+|Keep data resilient and secure||Site recovery orchestrates replication without intercepting application data.
 Replicated data is stored in Azure storage, with the resilience that provides.
 When failover occurs, Azure VMs are created based on the replicated data.|

-- Testing without disruption—You can easily run test failovers to support disaster recovery drills, without affecting production environments.
+|Test without disruption||You can easily run test failovers to support disaster recovery drills, without affecting ongoing replication.|

-- Flexible failover and recovery—You can run planned failovers for expected outages with zero-data loss, or unplanned failovers with minimal data loss (depending on replication frequency) for unexpected disasters.
+|Run flexible failovers||You can run planned failovers for expected outages with zero-data loss, or unplanned failovers with minimal data loss (depending on replication frequency) for unexpected disasters.
 You can easily fail back to your primary site when it's available again.|

-- Custom recovery plans—Recovery plans allow you to model and customize failover and recovery of multi-tier applications that are spread over multiple VMs.
-You order groups within plans, and add scripts and manual actions.
+|Create recovery plans||You can customize and sequence failover and recovery of multi-tier applications on multiple VMs with recovery plans.
+You group machines within plans, and add scripts and manual actions.
 Recovery plans can be integrated with Azure automation runbooks.|

-- Integration with existing BCDR technologies||Site Recovery integrates with other BCDR technologies.
+|Integrate with existing BCDR technologies||Site Recovery integrates with other BCDR technologies.
 For example, you can use Site Recovery to protect the SQL Server backend of corporate workloads, including native support for SQL Server AlwaysOn, to manage the failover of availability groups.|

-- Integration with the automation library||A rich Azure Automation library provides production-ready, application-specific scripts that can be downloaded and integrated with Site Recovery.|
+|Integrate with the automation library||A rich Azure Automation library provides production-ready, application-specific scripts that can be downloaded and integrated with Site Recovery.|

-- Simple network management—Advanced network management in Site Recovery and Azure simplifies application network requirements, including reserving IP addresses, configuring load-balancers, and integrating Azure Traffic Manager for efficient network switchovers.|
+|Manage network settings||Site Recovery integrates with Azure for simple application network management, including reserving IP addresses, configuring load-balancers, and integrating Azure Traffic Manager for efficient network switchovers.|

 |Which regions are supported for Site Recovery?||Supported regions|

-|What operating systems do replicated machines need?||Supported operating systems for VMware VMs
+|What operating systems do replicated machines need?||Azure VM requirementss

 For Hyper-V VMs, any guest OS supported by Azure and Hyper-V is supported.

-|What VMware servers/hosts do I need?||VMware VMs you want to replicate can be managed by supported vSphere hosts/vCenter servers|
+|What VMware servers/hosts do I need?||VMware VMs can be located on supported vSphere hosts/vCenter servers|

-|What workloads can I replicate||You can replicate any workload running on a supported replication machine.
+|What workloads can I replicate?||You can replicate any workload running on a supported replication machine.
 In addition, the Site Recovery team have performed app-specific testing for a number of apps.|

 - The classic portal should only be used to maintain existing Site Recovery deployments.
 You can't create new vaults in the classic portal.